compulim/message-port-rpc/README.md

 No, you don't need to wait for the call to return before making another call.
 Internally, all calls are isolated by their own pair of `MessagePort`.

+### Can I send `Error` object?

+Yes, thanks to the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), you can send objects of `Error` class.

+However, the error object received will return `false` for `obj instanceof Error`.
+This is expected.
+Instead, you should use `Object.prototype.toString.call(obj) === '[object Error]'` to determine if the object is an error object or not.
+Alternatively, you can recreate the error object.

 ## Contributions

 Like us?
 [Star](https://github.com/compulim/message-port-rpc/stargazers) us.